two-sum picoCTF 2023 Solution

 Review the provided source to confirm the comparison uses signed 32-bit ints.

-Connect to the service via nc saturn.picoctf.net 60781 and submit two large positive values that overflow when added.
+Connect to the service and submit two large positive values that overflow when added.

 Learn more

 Two's complement is the near-universal representation of signed integers in hardware.
-In two's complement, addition and subtraction work identically for signed and unsigned numbers at the bit level - the CPU doesn't distinguish.
+In two's complement, addition and subtraction work identically for signed and unsigned numbers at the bit level; the CPU does not distinguish.
 Overflow just means the carry bit is discarded, and the result is interpreted as a signed value.
 For 32 bits: 0x7FFFFFFF + 0x7FFFFFFF = 0xFFFFFFFE = -2 when read as signed.

 The condition n1 > n1 + n2 is logically impossible for positive integers in math.
 But in C with 32-bit signed ints, if the sum wraps to a negative number, a positive n1 is indeed greater than the negative sum.
-This is the bug the challenge exploits.
+The disassembly check anchors that intuition; if you see cmp eax, 0x7fffffff in the comparison's neighborhood, you are looking at a signed 32-bit int and the wrap point is exactly where you expect it.

 2. Step 2Submit the overflow pair